 The combination of soils, climate and grower know-how makes Central Otago a leading force in the production of summerfruit, pipfruit, wine grapes and an expanding range of high value niche crops.

 Central Otago remains one of New Zealand’s key areas for sustainable energy production.
 In addition to the Roxburgh and Clyde hydro dams there are a number of smaller schemes throughout the region.

 From small beginnings Central Otago has established a name for quality wine production, particularly Pinot Noir which accounts for about 85% of plantings.
-Production from the region’s vines has trebled over the last five years.

 The Central Otago tourism sector continues to grow with more people visiting and staying longer.
 Driving growth is the ongoing development of local attractions such as the Highlands Motorsport Park, Cycle Trails, the Maniototo Ice Rink, and wine tourism.
 Central Otago’s proximity to Queenstown, a major international tourist hub, also makes for good visitor flow.